HarmonizedMRI/SMS-EPI/example/README.md

 # A complete SMS-EPI example: from acquisition to image reconstruction

-This folder contains MATLAB code that implements a complete vendor-agnostic workflow for acquiring and reconstructing SMS-EPI data for functional MRI.
+This folder contains MATLAB code that implements a complete **vendor-agnostic workflow for acquiring and reconstructing SMS-EPI data for functional MRI**.
 This is part of the HarmonizedMRI project for reproducible MRI, see https://harmonizedmri.github.io/.